 Here are the top class types for fine motor skills:

-While gym classes that include activities such as crawling, climbing, and throwing may not seem related to fine motor skills, all of those activities are beneficial for their development.
+While gym classes that include activities such as crawling, climbing, and throwing may not seem related to Self Care Activities, all of those activities are beneficial for their development.
 Crawling and climbing are important for strengthening all upper body muscles, which each play a part in fine motor activities.
-Throwing requires advanced motor planning and hand-eye coordination which are also essential for fine motor activities.
-Gym classes provide a good opportunity to work on fine motor skills for children who do not enjoy tabletop activities like arts and crafts, which is important because these children are often the ones who benefit the most from fine motor skill development.
+Throwing requires advanced motor planning and hand-eye coordination which are also essential for Self Care Activities.
+Gym classes provide a good opportunity to work on fine motor skills for children who do not enjoy tabletop activities like arts and crafts, which is important because these children are often the ones who benefit the most from Self Care Activities development.
 Check out some fitness and yoga classes for kids

 Art, music, and gym classes are all available to book through GoBambino so you can help your child improve his fine motor skills starting today!